michaelsmitasin/lunch-recommender/README.md

 * modify the date command to not use -j if you're running on Linux instead of Unix.
 * enter the latitude/longitude in decimal format (not deg/min/sec) to center the search radius.

-You can run this interactively or provide it the -e option with an email address to have it run on a schedule.
+You can run this interactively or provide it the -e <email_addr> option to have it run on a schedule and email you.

 Example email: